GNTC Foundation raises approximately $250,000 in support of students during 2020

 At the conclusion of GNTC’s Annual and Year-End Giving Campaign: “A Gift of Impact,” the GNTC Foundation raised $90,464 in scholarship funds, surpassing the original goal of $20,000 by a large margin.
 Gifts from GNTC employees alone exceeded $20,000.

-“We are so grateful to the northwest Georgia community for its terrific response to our fundraising appeals," said GNTC President Dr. Heidi Popham.
-"Because of their donations, many more of our students have been able to stay enrolled and on track to graduate despite the impact of COVID-19.”
+“We are so grateful to the Northwest Georgia community for its terrific response to our fundraising appeals,” said GNTC President Heidi Popham.
+“Because of their donations, many more of our students have been able to stay enrolled and on track to graduate despite the impact of COVID-19.”

 According to Lauretta Hannon, GNTC director of Institutional Advancement, the COVID-19 pandemic has increased the number of students who are facing financial hardships.